Saturday, November 16, 2013

 It is over.

-Today, I witnessed the setting of one of cricket’s most obedient students.
-A man who carried the legacy of past greats with an almost sacred sense of responsibility and honour.
-Yet, this is not a sunset to celebrate.
-It is not an evening for fireworks and festivities, for what I witnessed was the end of an era—the era of *Sachin Ramesh Tendulkar.
+Today, I witnessed the fading light of a cricketing colossus.
+The setting of one of the game’s most devoted students—a man who bore the legacy of past greats with an almost sacred sense of duty.
+Yet, this is not a sunset to be cherished.
+It is not an evening for fireworks and festivities.
+For what I witnessed was not merely a retirement; it was the end of an era—the era of Sachin Ramesh Tendulkar.

 He was not just among the greats; he was among the greatest.

-I savoured the elegance of his straight drives, the poise of his cover drives, and the power with which he dismantled bowling attacks.
-Tendulkar’s back-foot drives through point and backward point were poetry in motion.
-There are few indulgences worth sacrificing, but I would have missed a date with the most beautiful woman alive just to watch him unfurl those strokes.
+I will forever remember the elegance of his straight drives, the effortless grace of his cover drives, and the sheer authority of his pull shots.
+His back-foot punches through point and backward point were sheer poetry—fluid, precise, devastating.
+If there were ever indulgences worth forsaking, I would have abandoned them all just to watch him craft another masterpiece.

-Thank you, Sachin Ramesh Tendulkar, for two decades of wonder.
-Thank you for the memories that will live far beyond your playing days.
+Thank you, Sachin Ramesh Tendulkar, for the two decades of magic.
+Thank you for the countless moments of joy, heartbreak, and wonder.

 Thank You